-L’équipe Trajectoires développementales et psychiatrie (Inserm U A10) s’intéresse aux symptômes psychopathologiques, à l’environnement, et aux cerveaux des adolescents, par le suivi de cohortes et l’observation par psychométrie et IRM multimodale au cours des périodes sensibles de la maturation cérébrale, afin de préciser les facteurs de transition vers des troubles psychiatriques.
+L’équipe Trajectoires développementales et psychiatrie (Inserm U1299) s’intéresse aux symptômes psychopathologiques, à l’environnement, et aux cerveaux des adolescents, par le suivi de cohortes et l’observation par psychométrie et IRM multimodale au cours des périodes sensibles de la maturation cérébrale, afin de préciser les facteurs de transition vers des troubles psychiatriques.

 Over the past 5 years, our team has focused on the features of psychiatric conditions with a neuro-developmental component.
 We extended our activities: to cohorts of typically developing juveniles ; to individuals at risk for mood disorders and addiction, and abnormalities of the social brain in ASD.

 We completed the first european cohort of 2 000 adolescents followed for 10 years with our partners abroad.
 This multi-disciplinary resource is now combined with young patients assessments.